Advice

 Definition

-Community mapping is a process of empowering locals in identifying various assets (income-generating facilities, local services, recreational zones, and so on), barriers, and intangible resources.
-This process, quite close to a community needs assessment, leads to a more holistic understanding of the community and its needs and is used in planning, policymaking, and community development.
+Community mapping is a process of empowering locals in identifying various assets, resources and barriers (income-generating facilities, local services, recreational zones, and so on).
+This process, often used as a tool in community needs assessment, leads to a more holistic understanding of the community and its needs and is used in planning, policymaking, and community development.

-It’s not only an ultimate method to learn about the community but also to visualize their input.
-Our interactions in a city or rural area are spatial by definition, and it’s easier to pinpoint and analyze these experiences using spatial tools.
+It’s not only an ultimate method to learn about the community from community members and stakeholders but also to visualize their input.
+Our interactions and experiences in a city or rural area are spatial by definition, and it’s easier to pinpoint and analyze these experiences using spatial tools.

 Digital tools for community mapping like Maptionnaire generate spatial data that is fed directly into planning systems, making the process more efficient for planners and improving the influentiality of the obtained data.